After long delay, leaders of Gongmen 公盟 sentenced

 After spending over three years in pretrial detention, legal scholar Xu Zhiyong (许志永) and lawyer Ding Jiaxi (丁家喜) were sentenced to 14 years and 12 years in prison, respectively, on April 10.
 The harsh sentences given to them not only garnered extensive media coverage but also evoked a response from UN High Commissioner for Human Rights Volker Turk, who described the punishment as being “at variance with international human rights law standards.”

 Xu and Ding were convicted of subversion, a crime of endangering state security.
-The trial was conducted by Linyi Intermediate People Court, with sentencing announced at Linshu County Court, Shandong.
+The trials were conducted by Linyi Intermediate People Court, with sentencing announced at Linshu County Court, Shandong.
 The trial commenced behind closed doors in June 2022.

 Both men are leading figures of the New Citizens Movement, which sought greater transparency into the wealth of officials.
 Ding was first taken by police in December 2019 not long after attending a gathering with 20 lawyers and activists to discuss politics and current affairs.
 Xu went into hiding after penning an essay calling on Xi Jinping to step down over his handling of the COVID-19 pandemic but was eventually tracked down by the national surveillance camera system in Guangzhou.
 Both of them have been denied meetings with defense attorneys and visits from family members for prolonged periods of time.